 Construction of a Learning Center at the District's Central Draw Storage Facility (CDSF) was identified in the CDSF management plan.
-The center would provide for multiple uses including education, trailhead facilities, and neighborhood gathering space.
-SWWD will explore the need for that facility and opportunities for shared use with Washington County, City of Woodbury, and Non-governmental organizations.
 A conceptual plan for a future learning center was completed in 2018 and includes a three season shelter, restrooms, and interpretive signage.
 The passive use facility would double as a trailhead for a future County regional trail.